Metaswitch/clearwater-infrastructure/clearwater-socket-factory.md

 ### Error Conditions

+If the daemon is asked to connect to a host other than the configured "allowed host" it assumes that the allowed host must have changed.
+It exists immediately so that it can be restarted and pick up the new value.

-If the daemon encounters an error it will indicate this to the client by either:
+If the daemon encounters any other errors it will indicate this to the client by either:

 * Closing the connection to client.
 * Sending the client a message containing an invalid (negative) file descriptor.